jon-jacky/home/commonplace.md

 Some of my own comments:
 <https://github.com/jon-jacky/home/blob/gh-pages/comments.md>

+14 Feb 2025  <a name="14-Feb-2025"></a>

+- "The Pen Steers a Routine and a Life", by Elizabeth Egan, interview with novelist Anne Tyler, *The New York Times*, Feb 12, 2015, pages C1, C4 (no link):

+   "She quit writing reviews years ago, 'That was my one foray into nonfiction,' Tyler said.
+'If I'm writing fiction and I get deep enough into it, all of a sudden it feels like I'm telling the truth.
+   If I'm writing nonfiction, I write down something I absolulely believe, and it'l look like a lie.'"

 20 Dec 2024  <a name="20-Dec-2024"></a>

 - "Magical Idealism" by Alberto Manguel, review of *The Novices of Lerna*